During this week's challenge we're going to be working on organizing purses, handbags and wallets so we can find what we

 Make sure you need all the cards you're carrying around in your wallet, such as debit and credit cards.
 If not, shred and discard some of them, and cancel the accounts.

 Once you've decluttered your wallet you should make a wallet inventory, which contains a list of contents of your wallet, along with information necessary to freeze, cancel, and or replace the items in your wallet if it is lost or stolen.
 You may have already done this as part of organizing contact information challenge.

 Finally, deal with all those little scraps of paper.
-Throw away trash, expired coupons, old grocery and to do lists, etc. In addition, look at your receipts, and make sure to file them as suggested in the Challenge about organizing receipts.
+Throw away trash, expired coupons, old grocery and to do lists, etc. In addition, look at your receipts, and make sure to declutter any receips you don't need to keep.

 Once you've gotten rid of the clutter weighing your bags down, and that kept you from finding what you needed, when you needed it, the next step is to put everything back in an organized fashion.